MicrosoftDocs/azure-docs/articles/active-directory/develop/active-directory-devquickstarts-webapi-nodejs.md

     └── bunyan@0.22.0 (mv@0.0.5)

-## 6. Install Passport.js in your web API
+## Step 6: Install Passport.js in your web API
 [Passport](http://passportjs.org/) is authentication middleware for Node.js.
 Flexible and modular, Passport can be unobtrusively dropped in to any Express-based or Restify web application.
 A comprehensive set of strategies support authentication with a username and password, Facebook, Twitter, and more.

 We have developed a strategy for Azure Active Directory.
 We install this module and then add the Azure Active Directory strategy plug-in.